Kfar Chabad: Education

 Kfar Chabad provides vocational training in printing, mechanics, carpentry, and agriculture for male students, and education for female students.
 The programs are combined with religious education.
 Most students, who come from outside the village, are not Hasidic.

 Political leadership

 Previous mayors include Shlomo Meidanchik and Menachem Lehrer.
 The current mayor is Nachmen Richman.

 Religious leadership

 The village rabbi was Mordechai Shmuel Ashkenazi from 1983 until his death in 2015.
 The first rabbi was Shneur Zalman Gorelik, from the town's founding until his death.

+Voting Patterns

+In the 2022 election, 99 percent of voters in Kfar Chabad voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 1 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.07 percent voted for the Arab parties.
+32 percent of voters voted for the Haredi parties of Shas or UTJ, while 56 percent voted for the Religious Zionist Party/Otzma Yehudit joint list.